MicrosoftDocs/entra-docs/docs/architecture/migration-best-practices.md

 ## Migrate applications

 Plan a staged application migration rollout and select users to authenticate to Microsoft Entra ID for testing.
-Reference guidance in the [Plan application migration to Microsoft Entra ID](/azure/active-directory/manage-apps/migrate-adfs-apps-phases-overview) and [Resources for migrating apps to Microsoft Entra ID](/azure/active-directory/manage-apps/migration-resources) articles with attention to the following details.
+Use guidance in, [Plan application migration to Microsoft Entra ID](/azure/active-directory/manage-apps/migrate-adfs-apps-phases-overview) and, [Resources to migrate apps to Microsoft Entra ID](/azure/active-directory/manage-apps/migration-resources).

 ### Application migration tool